indiepopart/okta-blog/_source/_posts/2020-09-04-spring-session.md

 # Session Persistence

-Session Persistence is a technique to stick a client to a single server, using application layer information, for example, a cookie.
+Session Persistence is a technique for sticking a client to a single server, using application layer information, for example, a cookie.
 In this tutorial, we will implement session persistence with the help of [HAProxy](http://cbonte.github.io/haproxy-dconv/2.3/intro.html#3), a reliable, high performance, TCP/HTTP load balancer.

 {% img blog/spring-session/haproxy.png alt:"HAProxy logo" width:"300" %}{: .center-image }